h3smith/aws-iot-alexa/readme.md

 > **Warning**: this code is not pretty nor do I know if this is the proper way to do any of this.
 This was a project for me to learn Raspberry Pi, Lambda, and AWS IoT.
+I have no real plans to maintain this - it is more just a basic "how to" for implementing this since nothing out there exists to do it.

 The goal is, can we hook Alexa up and have it run a Raspberry Pi?
 The answer is yes.

-We have two goals: Ask Alexa to open or close the garage door and query alexa if the garage door is open.
+We have two goals: Ask Alexa to open or close the garage door and query Alexa if the garage door is open.
 The Alexa trigger word is `Garage Door` to get into the garage door functionality.

 ### Asking to open or close